James-Oswald/jamesoswald.dev/content/posts/LogicistMagesManifesto.md

 | If A is on fire and B is not on fire, then A and B are entangled | $OnFire(A) \land \lnot OnFire(B) \rightarrow Entangle(A,B)$ | If A is not on fire and B is not on fire, entangles A and B  |
 | A is on fire and A is not on fire                           | $OnFire(A) \land \lnot OnFire(A)$                           | A contradiction, this can never be made true in the world    |

 These compounds give rise to a few interesting properties that we note here: First we can negate facts about the world, hence our "is on fire" predicate can be negated to form an extinguish spell.
 Conjunction allows us to make multiple facts true in a single spell.
-Disjunction allows for some notion of random outcome as multiple outcome worlds (sets of facts) may match the spell***.
+Disjunction allows for some notion of random outcome as multiple outcome worlds (sets of facts) may match the spell.
 Conditionals allow for conditional spells that only modify the world if something else is already true.
 A spell that states a contradiction such as $OnFire(A) \land \lnot OnFire(A)$ is an interesting construct as it is impossible to make both $OnFire(A)$ true and false simultaneously, perhaps the spell fizzles, or explodes, this is left up to the world builder.

+{{< notice warning >}}
-*****For Logicians**: We note some potential issues with our informal semantics for disjunction and by extension conditionals.
-It is likely that the conditional used here can not be interpeted as the material conditional, due to the temporal interpretation of disjunction, which is quite weird in this system.
-These semantics should probably be read as disjunctive effects from AI automated planning and contingent planning, based on the situation calculus.
-There is also an argument to be made that this is not an issue and we can take an unconventional model theoretic approach in which we convert spell formulae to normal forms and find "least costly" models (via some resolution based procedure) that flip the most recent contradictors of atoms (to mimic some form of shortest path finding), though more though needs to be given to this for deeper formalization.
+**For Logicians**: We note some potential issues with our informal semantics for disjunction and by extension conditionals.
+It is likely that the conditional used here can not be interpeted as the material conditional, due to the semantics provided for disjunction.
+There is an interesting connection here to the field of [*automated planning*](https://en.wikipedia.org/wiki/Automated_planning_and_scheduling): Our disjunctive semantics are closer to non-deterministic effects from automated planning, and the conditional semantics are similar to preconditions, it is likely that anyone trying to formalize a logist magic system will find automated planning and planing software as their most useful tools.
+There is an argument to be made that these semantics are not an issue and we can take an unconventional model theoretic approach to implementing the system via an algorithm in which we convert spell formulae to normal forms and find "least costly" models (via some resolution based procedure) that flip the most recent contradictors of atoms (to mimic some form of shortest path finding, perhaps this is even equivalent to the automated planning approach), though more though needs to be given to this for deeper formalization.
+{{</notice>}}

 ### Existential Spells, Universal Spells
-So far we have been talking about spells that light a named individual on fire, but there is a strong case to be made for magic systems in which you can not talk or directly identify an individual by name (infact this is the authors' preferred system inline with our magic circle system).
+So far we have been talking about spells that light a named individual on fire, but there is a strong case to be made for magic systems in which one can not talk or directly identify an individual by name (infact this is the authors' preferred system inline with our magic circle system).
-We need a way of talking about general objects in the world and we do this via the notion of quantifiers from [first order logic](https://en.wikipedia.org/wiki/First-order_logic).
+We need a way of talking about arbitrary and non-named objects in the world and we do this via the notion of quantifiers from [*first order logic*](https://en.wikipedia.org/wiki/First-order_logic).

 Quantifiers come in two flavors, *existential quantifiers* that allow us to make statements about an arbitrary objects that exist "There exists some object O such that [something about O]", and *universal quantifiers* that allow us to make statements about all objects in the world of the form "For every object O, [Something about O]".
 For example, the statement "A monster is on fire" is an existential statement, Using the quantifiers it would be read, "There some object O, such that that O is a monster and O is on fire".
 In first order logic we write this:
 $$